What is Enduro? A Deep Dive into the World of Hard Enduro

 What is Enduro?

-This is the top level of the Enduro world which is important but in my opion the most important part of the sport are the weekend rides you plan with your friends, where you get the opportunity to ride the stress of the week away and socialise between trails or hill climbs.
-Watching your friends fool around and a little bit of friendly competion is what makes Enduro so fun and brings the community together of dirt-loving adventurous riders.
+This is the top level of the Enduro world which is important, but in my opinion the most important part of the sport are the weekend rides you plan with your friends, where you get the opportunity to ride the stress of the week away and socialise between trails or hill climbs.
+Watching your friends fool around and a little bit of friendly competition is what makes Enduro so fun and brings the community together of dirt-loving, adventurous riders.

 Types of Enduro: From Classic to Extreme